Coronavirus crisis: COVID-19 cases in Uttar Pradesh cross 3,000-mark, Agra to be worst-hit city

 According to a health ministry's bulletin, 67 of the 75 districts in the state have detected a total of 3,071 patients, of which 1,250 recovered, while 1,759 are undergoing treatment.

-A report stated that, males account for 75.16 per cent of the total coronavirus patients in Uttar Pradesh.
+A report stated that males account for 75.16 per cent of the total coronavirus patients in Uttar Pradesh.

 COVID-19: What you should do when you get a call from 1921